strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 subsequent setup phase will be much faster, due to all components being already deployed.
 Unfortunately, this approach is not applicable for tests where component configuration changes.

+## Skip surefire tests

+There are several tests, which are executed via Maven Surefire plugin.
+Those tests are some kind of unit tests for internal systemtest package tooling.
+You can skip them by adding `-Dskip.surefire.tests` option to mvn command.

 ## Testing Cluster Operator deployment via OLM

 Strimzi also supports deployment of Cluster Operator through OperatorHub, which needs to have updated manifest for each version and be tested.